 Should You Buy a Home That Was Remodeled Without Permits?

-Answer: My first question would be what does your agent have to say about the work being done without a permit?
-Because most laws regarding permits are local and vary from city to city and state to state.
-Your agent might know what kind of problems you can encounter by buying a home that has improvements without a permit.
+It would be prudent to first find out what your agent has to say about the work being done without a permit because most laws regarding permits are local and vary from city to city and state to state.
+Your agent might know what kind of problems you can encounter by buying a home that has improvements without a permit in this locale.

 5 Reasons Why Homeowners Do Remodels Without Permits

-If you polled 100 people who had recently remodeled a home and asked how many pulled a permit, it would not be unusual or uncommon for 80 percent to 90 percent or more to admit that they had not applied for a permit.
-Why don't more homeowners get a permit to remodel?
-Several reasons.
+If you polled 100 people who had recently remodeled a home and asked how many pulled a permit, it wouldn't be unusual or uncommon for more than 80 percent to admit that they had not applied for a permit.
+Several reasons exist for homeowners to skip out on getting permits for their home improvements.

 5 Problems Associated With Remodeling a Home Without a Permit